chaoticgoodcomputing/chaoticgoodcomputing.github.io/.github/instructions/quartz.instructions.md

 ## Debugging Workflow

-### Development Server + curl Testing
+### Development Server + Testing

-The `site:serve` task runs a development server with hot reload at `localhost:8080`.
-Combine with `curl` for efficient debugging:
+The `site:serve` task automatically starts the dev server with hot reload at `localhost:8080` and opens the Simple Browser.
+Use `curl` for efficient data layer debugging:

 **Data Layer Verification:**
 ```bash